Welcome to today's edition of the Rush 24-7 podcast.

 Which one came off as the most sincere?

-Having more fun than a human being should be allowed to have its open line Friday.
+Having more fun than a human being should be allowed to have.

-By the way, ladies and gentlemen, the views expressed on this program by me, Rush Limboy, your host, are not necessarily those of the staff management nor sponsors of this station, and definitely are not the views of the staff management nor sponsors of WJR in Detroit.
+By the way, ladies and gentlemen, the views expressed on this program by me, Rush Limboy, your host, are not necessarily those of the staff management nor sponsors of this station and definitely are not the views of the staff management nor sponsors of WJR in Detroit.

-Our telephone number is 800 282-2882, and Keith in Redmond, California, your next.
+And Keith in Redmond, California, you're next.

 Welcome, sir.